TechsCode-Team/UltraEconomyWiki/installation/language.md

 # Language
 Once you have installed Ultra Economy you can change the language it will use, and therefore change the names of buttons, messages and more.
-You can decide whether to use the 13 translations we provide by default or create your own.
+You can decide whether to use the 12 translations we provide by default or create your own.
 <br>

 ## Default Languages
-By default we provide 13 different languages including (`English`, `Italian`, `French`, `Spanish`, `German`, `Dutch`, `Polish`, `Portuguese`, `Russian`, `Hungarian`, `Czech`, `Korean`, `Taiwan`), these translations have been made by our community, as we do not guarantee that the translations are perfect.
+By default the language will be English, but in addition we provide 12 different languages including (`Italian`, `French`, `Spanish`, `German`, `Dutch`, `Polish`, `Portuguese`, `Russian`, `Hungarian`, `Czech`, `Korean`, `Taiwan`), we do not guarantee that the translations are perfect, as these have been made by our community.
 <br>

 For select the language you want to use you will need to open the main plugin's GUI that you open by executing the command `/uecon`.